Bryt19/Leapbod/ProjectInstruction.md

-# LEAPBOARD: Student Events and Opportunities Platform
+# LEAPBOD: Student Events and Opportunities Platform

 > 💡 **Cursor Prompt:**
-“You're a senior developer.
+> “You're a senior developer.
 Based on this markdown spec, scaffold the project features using Supabase (backend/auth/database) and Vite + React + Tailwind (frontend).
 Build it clean, modular, and production-friendly.
 Use functional components, hooks, auth context, protected routes, and clearly separate student/admin flows.”

 ---

 ## 🌍 Overview

-Leapboard is a platform that allows students to discover, submit, and apply to opportunities like internships, scholarships, events, and more.
+Leapbod is a platform that allows students to discover, submit, and apply to opportunities like internships, scholarships, events, and more.
 Submitted opportunities are subject to admin approval before being visible to others.

 ---

 ## ✅ Functional Requirements

 - User registration and login
 - View only **approved** opportunities
 - Submit opportunities (stored as `pending`)